Euclid Beach Park: The Euclid Beach carousel

 The first carousel to be installed at Euclid Beach Park was the Philadelphia Toboggan Company Carousel Number 9 design.
-It debuted in 1905; in 1910, it was replaced by Philadelphia Toboggan Company Carousel Number 19.
-This carousel had fifty eight horses and two chariots, which were decorated with leaf carvings surrounding a Greek god and two cherubs.
+It debuted in 1905.
+In 1910, it was replaced by Philadelphia Toboggan Company Carousel Number 19, which had 58 horses and two chariots, decorated with leaf carvings surrounding a Greek god and two cherubs.
 The chariots retained these classic designs when the carousel's other decorations were replaced with ones having an art deco motif.

 After Euclid Beach Park ceased operation, this carousel was sold and moved to Palace Playland in Old Orchard Beach, Maine, where it operated until 1996.
-In 1997, the Euclid Beach Park Nuts (today called Euclid Beach Park Now) and the Trust for Public Land partnered to acquire the carousel and bring it back to Cleveland.
+In 1997, the Euclid Beach Park Nuts (later known as Euclid Beach Park Now) and the Trust for Public Land partnered to acquire the carousel and bring it back to Cleveland.
 On June 30, 2010, the Western Reserve Historical Society (WRHS), which owns the carousel horses, chariots, and mechanism, announced a collaboration with Cleveland's Euclid Beach Park Carousel Society and Euclid Beach Park Now to restore, reassemble, and operate the carousel at the Historical Society's location in University Circle.
-The plan envisioned a $6 million fund-raising campaign to pay for the project, including the construction of a pavilion to house the restored ride, and provide an endowment to ensure its operation into the future.
+The plan envisioned a $6 million fundraising campaign to pay for the project, including the construction of a pavilion to house the restored ride, and provide an endowment to ensure its operation into the future.

 Since that time, the Euclid Beach Carousel Society entered into a contract with a firm which designs and builds new wooden carousels as well as restores old carousels.
 The Carousel Works of Mansfield, Ohio was given the task of coming as close as possible to restoring the ride to its original appearance and function, a process which was found to essentially require the remanufacturing of the ride because of damage said to have occurred during the transport of the components from Maine back to Cleveland.
-On Tuesday, April 17, 2012 the WRHS broke ground for the construction of a glass pavilion to house the restored and reassembled carousel.
+On Tuesday, April 17, 2012, the WRHS broke ground for the construction of a glass pavilion to house the restored and reassembled carousel.
 The carousel reopened to the public on November 23, 2014.